AmpersandTarski/documentation/syntax/context.md

 ### Optional parts
 #### Language definition
-It is possible to specify what language your model is in.
+To tell Ampersand what language your context is in, you can append a language directive to your context.
 Currently English and Dutch are supported.
 To do so, directly following the name of your context, you can specify

 ```
 IN <language>